NPodlozhniy/npodlozhniy.github.io/content/posts/dunnett-correction.md

 ## Canonical AB test

 First of all, to guarantee the accuracy we should challenge this specific criterion against a classical one in case when both of them are applicable - standard AB test.
-What is good about proportions we can easily simulate the data in the blink of an eye, so we're setting up a simulation and employ Monte Carlo process to check two things:
+What is good about proportions is that we can easily simulate the data in the blink of an eye, so we're setting up a simulation and employ Monte Carlo process to check two things:

 -   correctness - the criterion should meet the identified confidence level, which means that in case of AA comparison we should get Type I error in $\alpha$ percent of experiments
 -   power - as it comes from the theory in case of only two groups Dunnett's test is equal to a classical Z-test, so shall we call the implementation out?

-In addition to point estimate of False Positive Rate I offer to build 90% confidence interval to be more precise in the comparisons
+In addition to a point estimate of False Positive Rate I suggest building a 90% confidence interval to be more precise in the comparisons

 <details>
 <summary>Code</summary>